ethanbriggs/Aphonopelma_genome/README.md

-Code and data used to assemble the _Aphonopelma marxi_ genome published by Ethan J Briggs, Andrea J Noble-Stuen, and Chris A Hamilton
+Code and data used to assemble the _Aphonopelma marxi_ genome published by Ethan J Briggs, Andrea J Noble-Stuen, and Chris A Hamilton in _Genome Biology & Evolution_

 For any question regarding this repository please contact Ethan Briggs (ethan.briggs@australian.museum)